Which dog comes to mind when I mention:

 Long Coat Chihuahua

-As expected, this breed has long hair in comparison with the smooth-coated chihuahua.
+As expected, this is long-haired chihuahua in comparison with the smooth-coated chihuahua.
 Their hair is velvety and smooth, which portrays a charming unique look.
 The unique and beautiful look of the Long Coat Chihuahua has made it a favorite among dog lovers.

 However, with the longer hair comes more responsibilities.
 It requires putting more effort into combing and brushing to keep the pooch groomed.
 For instance, you will likely have to brush the dog daily, give frequent baths, and occasionally trim the hair.